code-kern-ai/bricks/extractors/python_functions/url_extraction/README.md

-Extracts URL links from a given text.
+This module extracts URL links from a given text using regular expressions.